 - Household or skin care products: alcohol, soaps, dyes, abrasive and harsh products, aggressive cosmetic treatments and more.

 - Environmental factors: cold, heat, frequent and significant changes between temperatures, pollution, dryness in the air, indoor heating or air conditioning.

 Managing Sensitive Skin

 There is no standard treatment for sensitive skin, it is a genetic condition and irritation is due to so many different factors.
 But there are some ways to protect and avoid irritation.

-- Using anti-irritant products that have a cooling, soothing, anti-inflammatory, or healing effect helps repair the skin barrier to its unique optimal state (my favorite is the Kantic+ Nourishing cream).
+- Use anti-irritant products that have a cooling, soothing, anti-inflammatory, or healing effect helps repair the skin barrier to its unique optimal state (for example our Kantic+ Nourishing Cream).

 - Protect your sensitive skin year-round with a broad-spectrum SPF such as our Protective Day Cream SPF23.